-We operate in industries that require sophisticated data collection and processing technologies.
-Our future success will depend in part on our ability to develop new and modify or enhance our existing products and services, including without limitation, our data collection technologies and approaches, in order to meet customer needs, add functionality and address technological advancements and industry standards.
-For example, the development of opt-in permissions and enhanced focus on consent-based measurement provide the benefit of limiting the transfer of consumer personal information, but also mean changes to our data collection, storage and delivery processes.
-If we are unable to innovate and adapt our methodologies to meet evolving customer needs, our products may become obsolete or less competitive.
-As another example, if certain proprietary devices become the primary mode of receiving content and conducting transactions on the internet, and we are unable to adapt to collect information from such devices, then we would not be able to report on digital usage activity.
-To remain competitive, we will need to develop new products that address these evolving technologies and standards across the universe of media including television, online, and mobile usage.
+As we innovate and adapt our methodologies to address the deprecation of cookies and other technological challenges, our products may be negatively impacted.
+For example, we may be unable to report the same types of data or level of granularity as previously available; we may see breaks in historical trends or comparability of data across periods; and we may experience delays or disruptions in service delivery to our customers.
+If we are unable to address these issues, our products may become less competitive or obsolete.

+More generally, we will need to develop new products and methodologies to address evolving technologies and standards across the universe of media, including television, online and mobile usage.
 However, we may be unsuccessful in identifying new product opportunities, developing or marketing new products in a timely or cost-effective manner, or obtaining the necessary access to data or technologies needed to support new products, or we may be limited in our ability to operate due to patents held by others.
 In addition, our product innovations may not achieve the market penetration or price levels necessary for profitability.
-If we are unable to develop and integrate timely enhancements to, and new features for, our existing methodologies or products or if we are unable to develop new products and technology that keep pace with rapid technological developments, changing industry standards or consumer preferences, our products may become obsolete,
+If we are unable to develop and integrate timely enhancements to, and new features for, our existing methodologies or products or if we are unable to develop new products and technology that keep pace with rapid technological developments, changing industry standards or consumer preferences, our products may become obsolete, less marketable and less competitive, and our business will be harmed.

 Furthermore, the market for our products is characterized by changes in protocols and evolving industry standards.
-For example, industry associations such as the Advertising Research Foundation, the Council of American Survey Research Organizations, the

-Internet Advertising Bureau, and the Media Rating Council as well as foreign and international industry associations have initiated efforts to either review market research methodologies across the media that we measure or develop minimum standards for such research.
+For example, industry associations such as the Advertising Research Foundation, the Council of American Survey Research Organizations, the Internet Advertising Bureau, and the Media Rating Council as well as foreign and international industry associations have initiated efforts to either review market research methodologies across the media that we measure or develop minimum standards for such research.
 Failure to seek or achieve accreditation, delays in accreditation, or adverse audit findings may negatively impact the market acceptance of our products.
 Meanwhile, successful accreditation or audits may lead to costly changes to our procedures and methodologies and may not result in the anticipated commercial benefits.